anthonylangsworth/SquadronDump/README.md

 # Use

-1. Copy `appSettings.sample` to `appSettings.json`.
+1. Copy [`appSettings.sample`](SquadronDump/appSettings.sample) to `appSettings.json`.
-2. Open "https://www.elitedangerous.com/community/squadrons/browse" in a browser.
+2. Open https://www.elitedangerous.com/community/squadrons/browse in a browser.
 3. The browser will redirect you to authenticate.
 Log in with the same credentials as you use in-game.
 4. Once the page shows the correct results, enter Developer Mode, copy the "authorization" header value for any server request then paste it in the `token` value in `appSettings.config`.
 Remove the preceeding "Bearer".
 5. Enter the four letter squadron tag you want members of into the `tag` value in `appSettings.json`.